dashbitco/broadway/guides/internals/Architecture.md

 to restart the rest of the tree.
 Since Broadway callbacks are stateless, we can handle errors and provide reports without crashing processes.
-This means that the supervision tree will only shutdown in case of unforeseen errros in Broadway's implementation.
+This means that the supervision tree will only shutdown in case of unforeseen errors in Broadway's implementation.

 The only exception are the producers, which contain external code and are expected to fail.
 If a producer crashes, it will be restarted